 Gus and Gracie are Boer Goats and are the son and daughter of Ginger.
 They were born on April 10, 2012.
 Both male and female goats have beards.
 It is more common for goats to have twins rather than a single kid or triplets.

-Rescued Ranger and Little Miss Ewe
+Little Miss Ewe

 Little Miss Ewe is a Shetland sheep.
 These kinds of sheep produce wool for farmers.
 A baby sheep is called a lamb.
 They get their wool cut once a year; this process is called shearing.
-Female sheep are called ewes, and male sheep are called rams.
-A fun fact: a newborn lamb shadows its mother within hours of birth.
+Female sheep are called ewes.
+Little Miss Ewe had two lambs named Scarlett and Rhett which were born on April 12th, 2018.

 Peeps was donated to us.
 She is part Muscovy.
 Wild Muscovy ducks are native of Mexico, Central America, and South America.
 They can also be found in Florida and Texas.
 They are found near water and sheltering trees.

 Rescued Ranger is a Targhee sheep.
 Male sheep are called a Ram.
 Targhee sheep where bred to withstand weather and to need very little human interaction.
 The Targhee is one of America’s youngest breeds been having developed this century.